asteroid-team/torch-audiomentations/README.md

 # Current state

-torch-audiomentations is in a very early development stage, so it's not ready for prime time yet.
+torch-audiomentations is in an early development stage, so the APIs are subject to change.
-Meanwhile, star the repo and stay tuned!

 # Waveform transforms